ShamsUlAzeem/euclides-test-docs/source/walkthrough.rst

 =============
 Configuration
 =============
-EuclidesDB configurations can be contains in any file.
-Usually it is named `euclides.conf`.
-There are two types of configurations for *EuclidesDB*:
+The main EuclidesDB configurations (for server) can be contains in any file.
+Usually it is named `euclides.conf` while the model configurations have to be named `model.conf`.
+The two types of configurations for *EuclidesDB* are explained below:

 1. Server configurations
-2. Models configurations
+2. Model configurations

 1. Server Configurations
 ------------------------